|Height||5' 10" (1.78 m)|

 Tom had married his high-school girlfriend in 1978.
 That lasted until 1994.

-Tom met his second wife, Lynn, online in 2001.
-They are still together.
-Lynn grew up in the Chicago suburb of Wheaton, Illinois.
+Tom met his second wife online in 2001.
+That lasted until 2020, and they are still cordial.
+She grew up in the Chicago suburb of Wheaton, Illinois.
 She used to walk to school.
 Her older sister was classmates with Jim Belushi, who sometimes came to the house for dinner.

 Tom Kovach has a daughter that has a master's degree and hopes to become an art gallery director.
 She also hopes to become a female Indiana Jones.
 (She is a former Roller Derby competitor, with the rink name "Indy-Anna Bones".
 Her skates were known as the "Quads of Zoom".)
 Still the protective father, Tom thinks that it would be a lot safer for them to simply make an adventure movie together.